 The argument for greater efficiency in the public sector at a time of spending reductions and increased pressure on services is obvious, but the importance of efficiency goes beyond saving money.
-At its heart, I would argue that this is about how a government – and its agencies – interact with its citizens at a time and a place that suits them.
+Arguably, at its heart, this is about how a government – and its agencies – interact with its citizens at a time and a place that suits them.

 Any effort to boost economy-wide productivity must therefore include the public sector and public services.
 However, productivity is only one aspect of efficiency.

 Efficiency refers to the entire process of turning public money into positive outcomes for individuals and society.
 In other words, it’s not just about back-office savings.
-It means thinking about how government funds, designs and delivers frontline services.
+It means thinking about how the government funds, designs, and delivers frontline services.

-Improving efficiency does not just mean reducing spend, it means delivering better outcomes and more effective government, while using public money in the smartest way possible.
+Improving efficiency does not just mean reducing spending, it means delivering better outcomes and more effective government while using public money in the smartest way possible.

-There are five key trends in the minds of policy makers in the developed world when it comes to improving operational efficiency in the era of budget constraint:
+There are five key trends in the minds of policymakers in the developed world when it comes to improving operational efficiency in the era of budget constraints: